 WordPress provides a great mechanism for exporting and importing data simply by using Tools > Export or Import.
-However when used on large datasets, you’re bound to run into timeout issues, especially when that data includes images since it takes time for the importer to grab those images from their source and download them into the destination site.
+However when used on large datasets, as well as media files that take time to import, you’re bound to run into timeout issues.

 WP-CLI is a command line method of working with WordPress.
-Rather than invoking the import command using a URL, you do so when logged in via SSH which bypasses nginx, apache, fastcgi, and php timeouts since it doesn’t use anything but straight-up PHP to run.
+Rather than importing using the WordPress admin GUI, you do so when logged in via SSH which bypasses nginx, apache, fastcgi, and php timeouts since it doesn’t use anything but straight-up PHP to run.

-This guide is specific to running this on a Plesk server.
+This following steps are specific to running this on a Plesk server.
 It is an advanced guide because you must be familiar with connecting to your server via SSH and using the command line to use it.

-- Learn how to install wp-cli for your Plesk hosting here.
+- Learn how to install and use WP-CLI on a Plesk server

-If you have multiple XML files (like one for posts and one for media), repeat this for each of them.
+If you have multiple XML files (like one for posts and one for media), repeat the import command for each of them.

 If there is any problems during the import (like the process is killed) you can always re-run it.
 In all cases where I’ve had to do this, the import utility has skipped over existing imported items and resumed where it left off.

 That’s it!
 This guide shows you how to import your WordPress XML exports by using CLI to avoid web server timeouts.